CodeLenz/LFEM.jl/README.md

 admissible = 5/100

 # For some problems, stress can tend to infinity as the mesh is
+# refined (point loads and right angle corners, for examploe).
-# refined.
-Thus, we can use a skiplist to avoid compute errors
+# Thus, we can use a skiplist to avoid compute errors
 # in these elements.
 #
 # Avoid the elements in the corner of the clamped left side